 The Company may borrow amounts in U.S. dollars or certain other permitted currencies.
-Amounts drawn under the Revolving Credit Facility in U.S. dollars will bear interest at either (i) term SOFR plus a margin or (ii) the prime rate plus a margin.
+Amounts drawn under the Revolving Credit Facility in U.S. dollars will bear interest at either (i) term SOFR plus a credit spread adjustment plus a margin or (ii) the prime rate plus a margin.
 The Company may elect either the term SOFR or prime rate at the time of drawdown, and loans denominated in U.S. dollars may be converted from one rate to another at any time at the Company's option, subject to certain conditions.
-Amounts drawn under the Revolving Credit Facility in other permitted currencies will bear interest at the relevant rate specified therein plus an applicable margin.
+Amounts drawn under the Revolving Credit Facility in other permitted currencies will bear interest at the relevant rate specified therein plus an applicable margin (including any applicable credit spread adjustment).
 The Company will also pay a fee of 0.375% on average daily undrawn amounts under the Revolving Credit Facility.